 Ask the food, beer and wine producers of Windsor-Essex region how their area has earned a reputation as one of Ontario’s newest culinary destinations and the answer may surprise you.
 While the food and drink produced here obviously play a central role, the bonds, connections and partnerships between the businesses here are just as important.
 From the passionate local who leads out-of-towners on walking tours to his city’s beer, spirit and food hotspots, to the B&B owner who sends his guests to his favourite winery and the winery owner who sends them to her favourite fruit stand, everyone here is working together to spread the word about all the delicious things happening.

 This Next Stop: Taste journey begins in a historic district within the city of Windsor called Old Walkerville.
 Culinary touring company, WindsorEats, offers fascinating jaunts through the historic neighbourhood.
 Participants learn all about the town that the Canadian Club whisky brand built, including its history of smuggling and gangsters during prohibition.
-They also tour the Canadian Club Brand Centre, explore the Walkerville Brewery, learn about the city’s architecture and enjoy a tour of the largest distillery in North America – Hiram Walker & Sons – home to J.P.
+Explore the Walkerville Brewery, learn about the city’s architecture and enjoy a tour of the largest distillery in North America – Hiram Walker & Sons – home to J.P.
 Wiser’s Canadian Whisky along with a tasting.
 WindsorEats also offers a Bikes & Beers tour, Wine Trail Rides, Boat Tours and more.